RADXIshan/QR-CODE-GENERATOR/README.md

-Sure!
-Here's your `README.md` content with all the YAML-style code blocks (` ```markdown ` etc.) removed — this is just the raw markdown text you can paste directly:

----

 # QR Code Generator 🧾🔳

 A simple and user-friendly QR Code Generator built with ❤️.
 This web application allows users to generate QR codes for any text or URL input and download them as image files.